pure-data/externals-howto/README.rst

     void outlet_list(t_outlet *x,
                      t_symbol *s, int argc, t_atom *argv);

-Outputs a “list”-message at the outlet specified by ``x``.
-The list contains ``argc`` atoms. ``argv`` points to the first element of the atom-list.
+Outputs a “list” message at the outlet specified by ``x``.
+The list contains ``argc`` atoms. ``argv`` points to the first element of the atom list.

 Independent of the symbol ``s``, the selector “list” will precede the list.